venkateswarluyendoti/EndtoEnd-CI-CD-Pipeline-for-Java-Application/EKS Cluster/ArgoCD)/README.markdown

 8. **Troubleshoot Issues**: Address common errors with provided fixes

 ---

-**Analysis**

-The provided modules outline a robust CI/CD pipeline for deploying a Spring Boot application on AWS EKS, leveraging Jenkins for automation, Helm for Kubernetes deployments, and ArgoCD for GitOps.
-Key observations:
-- **Repetition Handling**: Modules contain overlapping content (e.g., AWS CLI setup, Helm chart structure, Jenkins pipeline fixes).
-This was consolidated into a single, streamlined README without loss of critical details.
-- **Consistency**: Standardized Helm chart naming (`springboot-app` vs. `springboot-helm-chart`) and corrected template references for clarity.
-- **Completeness**: All steps, from IAM setup to pipeline execution, are covered, with troubleshooting for common issues like AWS CLI installation and Helm template errors.
-- **Best Practices**: Emphasizes non-interactive installations, IAM roles for EC2, and security scanning with Trivy, ensuring production-ready practices.
-- **Clarity for GitHub**: The formatted README uses Markdown tables and clear sections, making it easy to navigate and suitable for a public repository.

 This setup is ideal for developers seeking a scalable, automated deployment pipeline with monitoring and security checks integrated.